 A small space with a welcoming spirit

-Like most of Soho’s buildings, 8-14 Meard is designed on a smaller scale.
-To keep the experience cozy rather than cramped, WeWork made careful considerations to the fit out.
+Like most of Soho’s buildinngs, 8-14 Meard is designed on a smaller scale.
+To keep the experience cozy rather than cramped, WeWork adjusted its proportions.
 The reception desk is low and welcoming, allowing guests to gather around for conversation, as if they were at a dinner table.

 “It creates a space for people to come sit with the community team and have a conversation,” says Scott Rominger, creative director, international studio at WeWork.
 “This building’s size is so intimate.
-It’s clean and modern but also very homey.”
+It gets such good light, and is clean and modern but also very homey.”

-Wood paneling on the reception desk and lounge walls is a nod to the historic interiors of Soho’s Georgian townhouses, but its updated blonde color brightens the space and creates a sense of space.
+Wood paneling on the reception desk and lounge walls is a nod to the historic interiors of Soho’s Georgian townhouses, but its updated blonde color brightens the space and creates a sense of space and light.
 Bulb-shaped Akari lamps offer a dose of warmth.

 The lounge, which is outfitted in a neutral palette with pops of primary color, also harkens back to Soho’s past.
 Modern art pieces on white walls are illuminated by picture lights and fashioned into gilded gold frames, creating a fitting juxtaposition of old and new.